El-Messiry/log_analysis/README.md

 ### Walk Through:
 **A)`log_analysis.py`**
-1- Deletes all the Views used in queries from DB
-2- Deletes Table Views then Creates it again
->1 & 2 are just measures to gurantee program should run again and again with out errors like: ( relation already exists , table already exists etc....)

-3- SQL Query to Fetch most read articles & creates view of it in DB 4- Based on step 3 , it Fetches the Authors name of each article 5- Aggregating the total error `404 NOT FOUND`,`200 OK` and grouping by Date and storing it in a view .
-6-By using the 2 views above we Create a new table with percantage of Failure .
+1. First it connects to Database
-7-Printing the Results of the 3 Questions .
+2. Then it creates all the views of the queries needed
+3. After all the Queries been added as view we embed them in functions
+4. these functions return required information
+5. Printing the Results

 **B) `db_helpers.py`**
 Contains Class `my_database()` which inherits from the `psycopg2` to interact with any given database .

-- The constructor takes only the database name which you'd like to connect to , in `log_analysis.py` ex:
+- The constructor takes only the database name which you'd like to connect to , in `log_analysis.py`

-		DB = "newsdata"
-		mydb = my_database(DB)

 - having `mydb` instance that is connected to `newsdata` database you can access all the functions inside.